7 low-cost solutions to bolster efficiency, innovation and build stronger supplier ecosystems

 - Digital priorities: This is the time to find new solutions.
 Corporates that reach out and help small suppliers with digital transformation by improving data access or reducing costs of technology through training and software access, can significantly accelerate the rate of technology adoption in the supply chain, improving inventory management and fast-tracking improvements in supply chain efficiency.

-- Think local: Given SA’s wave of inequality that threatens society’s humanity and our economic well-being, we are compelled to actively seek opportunities that retain value within SA.
-Companies that encourage innovation from within and actively support the success of these spin-off suppliers can build stronger local supplier bases.
+- Think local: Given SA’s wave of inequality that threatens society’s humanity and our economic wellbeing, we are compelled to seek opportunities that retain value within SA.
+Companies that encourage innovation from within and support the success of these spin-off suppliers can build stronger local supplier bases.
 These local suppliers (including IT and software) can reduce exposure to exchange rate risks and build local employment.
-Government’s support for a consolidated and effective strategy is needed here.
+The government’s support for a consolidated and effective strategy is needed here.

 - Bring risk management into strategy: Anticipating a new normal, climate change impact and social disruption require a deliberate strategy to manage risk.
-Risk conversations need to part of strategic planning so that future shocks are anticipated.
+Risk conversations need to part of strategic planning to adequately prepare for future shocks.

 “There is no doubt that enterprise and supplier development will play an even more critical role in driving economic revival in the aftermath of the Covid-19 crisis.
 Innovation and digitisation will be central to building stronger, smarter supply chains and ensuring a lasting economic recovery,” said Vusi Fele, chief procurement officer at Absa.

 “At Absa, we believe that opening up opportunities for SMEs to access corporate supply and delivery chains is one for the most efficient and consistent ways in which established corporates can contribute to sustainable entrepreneurship development.
-This will even be more crucial in the post-Covid-19 economic recovery environment.
-Both corporates and SMEs need to think about doing business differently going forward in order to thrive in the new normal.”
+This will be even more crucial in the post-Covid-19 economic recovery environment.
+Both corporates and SMEs need to think about doing business differently to thrive in the new normal.”